pallets/flask/docs/context_locals.rst

 specific to the current greenlet or thread ("the context").
 Flask uses context locals, like ``request``, ``session``, ``current_app``, and ``g``, for data related to the current request ("the request context").
-These objects are only available when the application is processing a request.
+These objects are only bound when the application is processing a request.

 Motivation
 --------------------------------------------------------------------------------